tillchen/JStore_Android/README.md

 Special thanks to:

-* Taiyr Begeyev for collaborating on the database and storage design.
+* Taiyr Begeyev for collaborating on the database and storage design, terms and conditions, privacy policy, etc..
 * Zeyar Oo for designing the icon.
 * Hamza Hayak for finding critical bugs.